 When our shoulders hurt, we know that one thing that could be wrong is an injury to the rotator cuff.

 We’ve all heard about it.
 The rotator cuff.
 But what is it?
-Your friendly injury specialists at AICA are here to tell you, and of course, to fix it.
+Your friendly injury Chiropractors at AICA Atlanta are here to tell you, and of course, to fix it.

 Whether a shoulder is damaged by a mild sports injury or repetitive movement over a sustained period, the effects can be the same.
 That is, strain and damage to the ligaments and muscles that support the shoulder can aggravate them and cause inflammation, strain, and eventual rupture.